dhruvagrawat/personal-portfolio/README.md

 # Modify the "to" email in the send-email.ts action file

 # Start the development server
 npm run dev

-'''

-Open your browser and visit http://localhost:3000 to view the project.# personal-portfolio
+Open your browser and visit http://localhost:3000 to view the project.

+Deployment
+The portfolio is deployed and can be accessed at Personal Portfolio.

+Author
+Dhruv Agrawat - Personal Portfolio
+Contact
+If you have any questions or suggestions, feel free to contact me at agrawatdhruv@gmail.com.

+Please ensure to replace `<repository_url>`, `<project_directory>`, and `RESEND_API_KEY` with your actual repository details and environment variables.
+This format includes detailed sections on project features, setup instructions, usage guidelines, deployment link, author information, and contact details.